thingsboard/thingsboard.github.io/_includes/templates/iot-gateway/opcua-connector/examples/shared-attributes-rpc/reserved-rpc-foreign-node.md

 Every telemetry and attribute parameter comes with built-in `get` and `set` RPC methods, so you don’t need to configure them manually.

-Additionally, you can use the reserved RPC methods to access any node on the OPC-UA server-even if it doesn’t belong to a specific device.
+Additionally, you can use the reserved RPC methods to access any node on the OPC-UA server - even if it doesn’t belong to a specific device.
 This is especially useful when management or control nodes are located outside the device’s node tree.
 We will set the device node to `Root\.Objects\.DemoDevice`, but we will access the `TextMessage` node located at `Root\.Objects\.DemoDeviceInfo\.TextMessage`, which is outside the device node tree.
 As an example, we will use Prosys OPC-UA Simulation Server, which is available at `opc.tcp://0.0.0.0:53530/OPCUA/SimulationServer`.
 The server has the following structure: